 I don’t doubt whether it’s been worth it now.
 I don’t feel the same uselessness or failure or despair that emerged at times 3-4 years ago.

 But the weight of the pain when we can’t do enough has never left.

 Some nights I lie awake and run through the options in my head, what I could have done differently, what I would do if it happened that way next time.
-I wonder if I did any good when the one man still died and when the other two men may have lived whether I was there or not.
+I wonder if I did any good when the one man still died and when the other two may have lived whether I was there or not.
 Peregrine says that my competence and care, emotional support and prayers during those forty-five minutes mattered to them, mattered to their families, that he died that much less alone.

 I don’t know.

-Some days I turn to food, or internet surfing and arguments, unable to write or concentrate in any meaningful way and instead focusing on quick-quick spurts of activity, running from one thing to the next to keep my mind occupied because I don’t want to shut it down, can’t shut it down.
+Some days I turn to overeating, or internet surfing and arguments, unable to write or concentrate in any meaningful way and instead focusing on quick-quick spurts of activity, running from one thing to the next to keep my mind occupied because I don’t want to shut it down, can’t shut it down.
 If I try to stop and go to bed I can’t stop, can’t stop thinking.
-At 3am or 4am I get tired enough to collapse into bed and fall asleep without having to think.
+At 3am or 4am I get tired enough to collapse and fall asleep without having to think.

 A story is told of Jesus and His disciples walking one day along a stony road.
 Jesus asked each of them to choose a stone to carry for Him.
 John, it is said, chose a large one while Peter chose the smallest.
 Jesus led them then to the top of a mountain and commanded that the stones be made bread.
 Each disciple, by this time tired and hungry, was allowed to eat the bread he held in his hand, but of course Peter’s was not sufficient to satisfy his hunger.
 John gave him some of his.